NyaMeeEain/Applications-Security/Blockchain security.md

 The biggest problem with full distributed is the node address management.
 There are no fixed rules between nodes, and node information cannot be accurately located.
 It can only be searched through flooding query, which consumes a lot of network.
 The structured network uses a distributed hash table (DHT) to standardize different node addresses into standard length data through encrypted hash functions such as the Hash function

-# The application of P2P in the blockchain
+# the blockchain In application

 public chains like Bitcoin and Ethereum require nodes to enter and exit freely, so there is no possibility of using P2P encryption.
 For the problem of dealing with the privacy of the blockchain, the most promising solution is the Lightning Network + Sphinx protocol.